johndef64/pychatgpt/README.md

 Using `op.send_message_gpt`, the code checks if the total number of tokens exceeds the model's maximum context length (4097 tokens).
 If it does, a warning message indicates that the token limit is being reached and then then the first third of the conversation will automatically be deleted to make room for the next interaction.

+## Demo
---> Try it out on Google Colab simply importing `pychatgpt_trial.ipynb` from this repository `https://github.com/johndef64/pychatgpt.git`
+Try it out on Google Colab simply importing `pychatgpt_trial.ipynb` from this repository `https://github.com/johndef64/pychatgpt.git`

 ## Author
 Written by: JohnDef64